 The dossier that has been developed by Ecomatters for Regain had the purpose to demonstrate that the product meets the end-of-waste criteria, as laid down in the European Waste Framework Directive (Directive 2008/98/EC) Furthermore, product compliance is also required with the European regulatory bodies with regard to its transport, use and environmental fate.

 Currently, there are no harmonised criteria for the assessment of the EoW status of the SPL-derived material across Europe.
 Subsequently, national guidelines are to be followed in order to develop an evidence-based report.
 With respect to Regain’s case study, the guidance provided by the Dutch Ministry and the Irish Environmental Protection Agency (End-of-waste Guidance Document – Environmental Protection Agency) was considered for reference.
-Further details regarding the EoW status of a substance can be found on our page here.
+Further details regarding the EoW status of a substance can be found on our end-of-waste page.

 In short, there are four criteria to be fulfilled by the material in order to no longer be considered waste and they are as follows: